tjek/tjek-js-sdk/README.md

     - Made hotspots into a function instead of having a setting called `showHotspots`
 - Introduced IncitoPublicationKit
 - Removed unused files
+- Fixed incorrect positioning of hotspots and hotspot picker in Internet Explorer